 Introduction to the Foreign Exchange Market

-With daily volumes of 4 trillion USD, the Foreign Exchange or Forex is the largest financial Market in the world.
-The Forex market operates as a decentralized network where the world's major currencies can be traded one against another, in a 24-hour basis, from Monday to Friday.
+With daily volumes exceeding USD 5 trillion, the Foreign Exchange Market, or Forex, is the largest financial market in the world.
+It operates as a decentralized network where the world’s major currencies are traded against one another on a 24-hour basis, from Monday to Friday.

 The Short History of the Modern Currency Market

-After the end of World War II, the Bretton Woods Agreement (1944) became the basis of a new global monetary system.
-According to that agreement, the exchange value of a country’s currency was fixed and equal to a particular quantity of gold.
-Since the Bretton Woods Agreement ended, during the 70s, the current Floating Currency System has arisen.
-According to the modern Floating System, the value of every currency rises or falls according to the dynamics of demand and supply.
+After the end of World War II, the Bretton Woods Agreement (1944) laid the foundation for a new global monetary system.
+Under this agreement, a country’s currency was pegged to a specific quantity of gold.
+When the Bretton Woods system ended in the 1970s, it gave rise to the modern Floating Currency System.
+In this system, the value of each currency fluctuates based on supply and demand dynamics.

-- In 1971, the CME (Chicago Mercantile Exchange) was the first exchange to offer currency trading within the International Monetary Market (IMM)
+- In 1971, the CME (Chicago Mercantile Exchange) became the first exchange to offer currency trading through the International Monetary Market (IMM).

-- Today there are many hundreds of Online Brokers offering access to the Foreign Exchange market.
-These brokerage firms are divided into three main categories:
+Today, hundreds of online brokers provide access to the Foreign Exchange Market.
+These brokerage firms typically fall into three main categories:

 The Interbank Market

-The Interbank market is the market where large banks are executing currency transactions.
-The Interbank market is also called the Institutional Forex Market.
+The Interbank market is where large banks conduct currency transactions.
+It is also referred to as the Institutional Forex Market.

 The Electronic Communication Network (ECN)

-The electronic communication network (ECN) is a decentralized network that automatically matches buy and sell orders when trading currency pairs.
-The ECN network allows investors located in different geographic areas to make transactions without the need for a third party. » More about the ECN network
+The Electronic Communication Network (ECN) is a decentralized system that automatically matches buy and sell orders in currency trading.
+ECNs allow investors in different geographic locations to execute transactions without the need for a third party. » Learn more about the ECN network

 Most Traded Forex Currencies

-The most-traded Forex currencies are the USD (United States dollar), EUR (Euro), JPY (Japanese Yen), GBP (Pound Sterling), AUD (Australian dollar), CHF (Swiss Franc), CAD (Canadian dollar), and NZD (New Zealand dollar).
+The most traded currencies in the Forex market are the USD (United States Dollar), EUR (Euro), JPY (Japanese Yen), GBP (Pound Sterling), AUD (Australian Dollar), CHF (Swiss Franc), CAD (Canadian Dollar), and NZD (New Zealand Dollar).

 Forex Market Participants

-Forex market participants include central banks, large and small commercial banks, investment companies, retail and institutional traders, brokers, large importers/exporters, and even international tourists.
+Participants in the Forex market include central banks, commercial banks (large and small), investment firms, retail and institutional traders, brokers, major importers/exporters, and even international tourists.

-(1) Forex Trading can take place anywhere in the world using a desktop or mobile PC, and an internet connection
+(1) Forex trading can be conducted from anywhere in the world using a desktop or mobile device with an internet connection.

-(2) High liquidity and strong competition leads to low transaction cost
+(2) High liquidity and strong competition result in low transaction costs.

-(3) There is the option for high Capital Leverage which enables Forex participants to open positions by depositing only a small portion of the total value of their trades
+(3) The availability of high capital leverage allows Forex traders to open positions by depositing only a small fraction of the total trade value.

-Many different events can cause notable fluctuations in the global currency market:
+Many different events can cause significant fluctuations in the global currency market:

-(2) Key macroeconomic releases, especially concerning inflation, unemployment, and growth » Learn more on Forex fundamentals
+(2) Key macroeconomic releases, especially those related to inflation, unemployment, and economic growth. » Learn more on Forex fundamentals

-(3) Political and strategic factors which may lead to the increase in political risk
+(3) Political and strategic developments that may increase political risk.

-(4) Business conditions, and changes in government legislation (such as capital restrictions)
+(4) Business conditions and changes in government legislation, such as capital controls or regulatory shifts.

-(5) Psychological factors and market expectations (during times of global financial turmoil expect the US Dollar to rise)
+(5) Psychological factors and market expectations—for example, during periods of global financial uncertainty, the US Dollar typically strengthens.

 - Bid/Ask Price

-All Forex pairs are quoted with two prices: the bid and the asking price.
-The bid price is the price at which a Forex broker is willing to buy and thus a trader can sell a currency at that price.
-The asking price is the price at which a Forex broker is willing to sell and thus a Forex trader may buy at that particular price.
+All Forex pairs are quoted with two prices: the bid and the ask price.
+The bid price is the price at which a Forex broker is willing to buy, so a trader can sell a currency at this price.
+The ask price is the price at which a Forex broker is willing to sell, allowing a trader to buy at that price.

 - Trading Spread

-Measured in pips, the spread is the difference between the bid and ask price.
-For example, if the bid price is 1.1000 and the asking price is 1.1002, the spread is 2 pip.
-Narrow spreads mean less transaction cost for Forex traders, something important for intraday traders.
-Major Forex pairs such as EUR/USD, GBP/USD, and USD/JPY are offered in tighter spreads than other pairs.
+Measured in pips, the spread is the difference between the bid and ask prices.
+For example, if the bid price is 1.1000 and the ask price is 1.1002, the spread is 2 pips.
+Narrow spreads mean lower transaction costs for Forex traders, which is especially important for intraday traders.
+Major pairs such as EUR/USD, GBP/USD, and USD/JPY typically have tighter spreads than other pairs.

 - Pip

-A pip is the minimum incremental move of any Forex currency pair.
-For example, in the EURUSD pair, a pip is equal to a movement from 1.1000 to 1.1001.
+A pip is the smallest incremental price move of any Forex currency pair.
+For example, in the EUR/USD pair, a pip represents a movement from 1.1000 to 1.1001.

 - Trading Leverage

-In a typical financial market, to execute a trade worth $1,000, you must first deposit $1,000.
-In the Foreign exchange market, an investor can execute a trade only by depositing a small part of the value of the trade which is called MARGIN.
-The ratio between the value of the margin required and the value of the trade is called LEVERAGE.
-The maximum trading leverage when trading Forex in the European Union is 30:1.
+In most financial markets, to execute a trade worth $1,000, you must deposit $1,000.
+In Forex, traders can open positions by depositing only a fraction of the trade’s total value, called the margin.
+The ratio between the margin and the full trade value is called leverage.
+The maximum leverage allowed for Forex trading in the European Union is 30:1.

 - Standard Lot

-For USD-based currency pairs, the standard lot size is 100,000 USD.
-A standard lot is one of the three common lot sizes, along with mini-lot and micro-lot.
-The smaller your lot size, the more flexible you can be when you manage your trades.
+For USD-based currency pairs, a standard lot is 100,000 units of currency.
+It is one of the three common lot sizes, along with mini and micro lots.
+Smaller lot sizes offer more flexibility in managing trades.

-A micro lot is the smallest tradable lot of 1,000 units of currency.
-If a trading account is funded in USD then a micro lot is worth $1,000 of the base currency.
-Thus when trading a US dollar-based pair, 1 pip is equal to 10 cents.
+A micro lot is the smallest tradable size, equal to 1,000 units of currency.
+For USD accounts, a micro lot is worth $1,000 of the base currency.
+In this case, 1 pip equals 10 cents.

-(2) Mini Lot (best choice for the average retail trader)
+(2) Mini Lot (Best choice for average retail traders)

-A mini lot is 10,000 units of the trading account funding currency.
-In a US dollar-based account, each pip is worth $1.
+A mini lot equals 10,000 units of the account’s funding currency.
+For USD accounts, each pip is worth $1.

-Forex trading means trading a pair of two different currencies.
-All currencies in the Forex Market are traded one against another.
+Forex trading involves trading a pair of two different currencies.
+All currencies in the Forex market are traded against one another.
 For example, the Euro against the US Dollar forms the EURUSD currency pair.
-The first currency of any currency pair is called the Base Currency and the second currency pair is called the Quote Currency.
+The first currency in any pair is called the Base Currency, and the second is the Quote Currency.

-◙ EURUSD pair (Euro is the Base Currency and the US Dollar is the Quote Currency)
+◙ In the EURUSD pair, the Euro is the Base Currency, and the US Dollar is the Quote Currency.

-At any currency quote, the value of the base currency is always 1, for example in EURUSD 1 Euro is quoted against one US Dollar.
+In any currency quote, the value of the base currency is always set to 1.
+For example, in EURUSD, 1 Euro is quoted in terms of how many US Dollars it is worth.

 Major Forex Currency Pairs